honojs/hono/README.md

 ## Not Found

-If you want, you can set the default `404 Not Found` Response:
+You can write the default `404 Not Found` Response.

 ```js
 app.notFound = (c) => {